placeholder

 All students are required to answer personal and lifestyle preference questions, as well as write a personal description about themselves.

-These items helps other students learn more about you.
+These items help other students learn more about you.
 Housing staff also uses the answers to these questions when reassigning students during the consolidation process.

 Avoid allowing anyone else to fill out these answers on your behalf, as they reflect your preferences and habits.